AdeBC/talk-top-down-programming/talk.md

 Given an integer `Y`, what is the proximate value of `X` that satisfy `Y = X^2`?

+We could use Gradient descent algorithem to minimize `Y - X^2` and get `X`.

-**Gradient descent (GD)**: to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
+**Gradient descent (GD)**: *to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.*
 <p align="center">
 <img src="https://ml-cheatsheet.readthedocs.io/en/latest/_images/gradient_descent_demystified.png" width=400></img><br/>
 <i>Image borrowed from <a href="https://ml-cheatsheet.readthedocs.io/en/latest/gradient_descent.html">ML glossary</a></i>
 </p>

-Here we use the GD algorithem to minimize `Y - X^2` and obtain a proximate `X`.

 ---
 ## Example: Finding proximate squared root (Cont'd)